Hossein-Haghshenas/React-Points/README.md

 }
 ```

 This file defines a collection of posts.
-Running JSON Server with this file will create RESTful endpoints for CRUD operations on posts.
+Running JSON Server with this file will create RESTfull endpoints for CRUD operations on posts.